 - Study with friends: I love doing this.
 In high school, I always tried to do this, and it never worked out in a way that was legitimately productive.
 But in college, everyone is focused and aiming to do well.
 Try to make a few friends in each class or section you have so that you can prepare for tests together or just review difficult material as the semester rolls on.
 But also, just study with your friends period.
 I meet my girlfriends for late night or early morning study sessions all the time.
 We’ll just chill in the library or a cafe until the wee hours reading and telling jokes and working on papers.
 Sometimes, it helps to have friends there to take the pressure off and keep you company while forcing you to stay focused.

 - The library is your best friend: It’s not that you have to got to the library, but you have to have a place that is conducive to studying.
-I live with my boyfriend, and our apartment isn’t very large.
+I live with a roommate in a very small, broom-closet-esque apartment.
 I don’t have room for a desk or office, and I simply can’t focus on the couch or in my bed.
 Berkeley, luckily, has a ton of libraries, but I love the 24/7 library that is constantly filled with kids hitting the books.
 It’s encouraging, and I know myself.
-I don’t get stuff don’t at home most of the time.
+I don’t get stuff done at home most of the time.
 Plain and simple.
 Find what works for you and stick to it.

 - Know your study style: I’ll be truthful, here.
 I’m a trash student.
 I leave everything until the last minute and never study more than a day or so in advance for anything.
 I’ve always been this way.
 Always.
 And it works for me.
 I study best in intense periods that are long and taxing and would drive some people completely mad.
 I don’t do well (empirically, as in my scores are worse) if I study way in advance, and I don’t know why.
 But my trick is to always have my study guides prepped ahead of time.
 That way, I can crack right into studying and not waste time familiarizing myself with the concepts.
 I also know that I tend to learn best by using flashcards (I love Quizlet more than life) and handwriting things that are tough for me.
 I’ll go ahead and flip through my cards a few times, and star or set aside tricky ones.
 If they’re still proving hard, I’ll handwrite the information a few times.
 My style may not be the same as yours, but what you must do in order to succeed is isolate and capitalize on the learning methods that are most helpful for you.